rexrainbow/phaser3-rex-notes/docs/docs/scroller.md

     - Set `false` to disable it.
 - `backDeceleration` : Deceleration of pull back when out of bounds.
     - Set `false` to disable it.
+- `dragReverse` :
+    - `false` : Dragging up will decrease value, dragging down will increase value.
+Default behavior.
+        - Use this mode when scrolling by position of game object.
+    - `true` : Dragging up will increase value, dragging down will decrease value.
+        - Use this mode when scrolling by camera.
 - `enable` : Set true to get dragging events.
 - `orientation` :
     - `'vertical'`,`'v'`, `'y'`, or `0` : dragging on vertical/y axis.